 Steps to Becoming an Accountant in Arizona

-The requirements for CPA licensure as set by the Arizona State Board of Accountancy consists of four major steps:
+Learning how to become an accountant in Arizona and meeting the requirements for CPA licensure as set by the Arizona State Board of Accountancy consists of four major steps.

 - Education through a bachelor’s or graduate degree program consisting of at least 36 semester hours of accounting credits, at least 30 or which must be non-introductory course credits, as well as an additional 30 business course credits (With traditional bachelor’s programs only including 120 semester hours, online master’s degrees in accounting have made earning the full 150 semester hours required for a CPA license more accessible.)

 - Work Experience that involves one year of full-time supervised employment within the practice of accounting

 - CPA Exam components (financial accounting, business environments, auditing, and regulations) must be passed within a rolling 18 month period

 - Ethics Exam must be passed with a score of 90% or better

 Arizona’s CPAs work for “Big Four” international CPA firms PricewaterhouseCoopers, Deloitte, KPMG, and Ernst & Young, all of which have offices in Phoenix.
 National firms such as Clifton Gunderson in Phoenix also have a strong presence in the state.